tldr-pages/tldr/pages/linux/pdftoppm.md

 `pdftoppm -f {{N}} -l {{M}} {{path/to/file.pdf}} {{image_name_prefix}}`

-- Convert only the first page:
+- Convert only the first page of a PDF:

 `pdftoppm -singlefile {{path/to/file.pdf}} {{image_name_prefix}}`